radix2/dockchains/README.md

 ## Problem

-If you subscribe to the belief that "Things" are better and more economically served by general purpose SoCs (System on Chip) rather than custom designed circuitry it is not far-fetched to believe that Dockers will soon break the confines of the data center cloud and spread as fog to the edges.
+If you subscribe to the belief that "Things" are better and more economically served by general purpose programmable SoCs (System on Chip) rather than custom designed circuitry it is not far-fetched to believe that Dockers will soon break the confines of the data center cloud and spread as fog to the edges.
 In any case, we will soon be facing some of the following challenges:

 - scalability
   - high bandwidth costs